Bach: Unaccompanied Violin Partita Nº 1 BWV 1002: Transcribed For Cello

-The “Double”, like all the other Doubles in this Partita, is once again a minimalist movement from the point of view of both rhythm, articulation and monophony.
+The “Double”, like all the other Doubles in this Partita, is once again a minimalist movement from the point of view of rhythm, articulation and monophony.
 All but two of its 299 notes are uninterrupted triplet quavers, there are no doublestops, and there is not one single slur in Bach’s manuscript.
-All this, together with the fact that no notes have needed to be changed for the cello transcription, means that the “Literal” and “Clean Performance” Versions are identical, as is the case with the Double of the Courante also.
+All this, together with the fact that no notes have needed to be changed for the cello transcription, means that the “Literal” and “Clean Performance” Versions are identical, as is also the case with the Double of the Courante.

 TEMPO DI BOURRÉE AND ITS DOUBLE

 These two movements are published together for layout reasons, each movement being too cramped if laid out on only one page.